ImIOImI/github-workflow-build-terraform-interface/README.md

 # github-workflow-build-terraform-interface

-This is a very alpha release of a terraform interface builder github action.
-As of now there are no tests, and it only works with Azure's remote state.
-It scans a terraform template then creates an interface module that calls the remote state of a terraform environment and surface its outputs.
+This is a beta release of a terraform interface builder github action.
+As of now there are no tests, and it has only been tested on Azure's storage account backend and AWS's S3/Dynamo DB backend.
+It scans a terraform template then creates an interface module that calls the remote state of a terraform environment and surfaces its outputs.

 ## How it works